adventure-squad/Adventure-malawi/WhatShouldWeDoInMalawi.md

 -

 Cultural:
-Malawi is rich in rock art (Chingoni) most of which is in the center near mozambiques westen border UNESCO world heritage site and are an important part of rituals.
+- Malawi is rich in rock art (Chingoni) most of which is in the center near mozambiques westen border UNESCO world heritage site and are an important part of rituals.
-La caverna art gallery
+- La caverna art gallery
+- Kumbali Cultural Village
+- The Lepper tree

 Tobacco is very important for Malawi but they also have tea and sugar